techisteps/jaiLFS/00_Setup_VBOX.md

 4. Video Memory 128 MB and 3D Acceleration
 5. Attached ISO "alpine-standard-3.19.1-x86_64.iso"
 6. Attached VDI images
    a.
 One with 4GB capacity (This is for Alpine install)
    b.
 Another with 16GB capacity (This is for LFS install)
 7. Network change to "Bridged Adapter"
 8. Add a Shared Folder
    a.
 Folder Path point to you project path
    b.
-Folder Name "LFS"
+Folder Name "HostFS"
    c.
-Mount Point "/mnt/RootFS"
+Mount Point "/mnt/HostFS"
    d.
 Read Only FALSE
    e.
 Auto-mount TRUE
+   f.
+Make Permanent TRUE

 ## Install Alpine